10th Anniversary Workshop Virtual Institute – High Productivity Supercomputing

 Directions and Transportation

 Directions and information on local transportation, including shuttle service between Frankfurt airport and the conference hotel, can be found here.
+To take the shuttle from the hotel to the airport, please make a reservation upon check-in.
+No prior reservation is required to take the shuttle from the airport to the hotel.

 Felix Wolf <email@example.com>